thaisaRamos/Info-app/README.md

 1) Run componser update
 2) Create a Facebook APP (https://developers.facebook.com/) and select Facebook login as product.
 3) Inside your FB App go to the tab "Facebook Login" -> "Settings" and set the Valid OAuth redirect URIs to yourhost/info-app/fb-callback.php
+3) Import the info_app.sql to your MySQL database.
 4) Update the variables inside config folder.